Master’s Degrees in Linguistics

 Master’s Degrees specializations

-The Master’s degree in Linguistics – Grands Moulins Campus offers a speciality in Theoretical and Experimental Linguistics (LTE), which is specifically oriented towards research, theorization and experimental analysis of linguistic phenomena.
+The Master’s degree in Language Sciences – Grands Moulins Campus offers a training program in Theoretical and Experimental Linguistics and Phonetics (TELPh) that is especially oriented towards research, theorization and experimental analysis of linguistic phenomena.

-In addition to a complete training in the different fields of linguistics, this program offers a thorough introduction to the different experimental methods used to describe language phenomena as well as a reasoned access to the different linguistic theories adopted in modern linguistics to explain such phenomena.
+In addition to providing comprehensive training in the different fields of linguistics, this program offers a thorough introduction to the different experimental methods used to describe linguistic phenomena and a critical discussion of the different linguistic theories adopted in modern linguistics to explain such phenomena.

 Computational Linguistics